 In Pennsylvania, a head-on collision occurs when the front end of a vehicle strikes the front end of another vehicle.
 These accidents commonly occur when the vehicles involved are traveling in opposite directions and are driving head-on toward each other.

 Due to the immense physical impact of a head-on collision, the resulting injuries to drivers and passengers are often severe.
 If you or a loved one have been injured in a front-end crash, a Western PA head-on collision lawyer could help you recover compensation for medical expenses and other damages.
 Contact a car accident attorney today for help.

 If a car is crossing over the double yellow lines, the point of impact would be in the other person’s lane, and the driver of the car that is crossing over out of their lane is likely going to be at fault for the collision itself.
-In order to establish that fault, the lawyer may look at the evidence and the scene itself, pictures, and the damage to the vehicles themselves.
+In order to establish that fault, a proactive head-on crash lawyer in Western PA may look at the evidence and the scene itself, pictures, and the damage to the vehicles themselves.
 Other factors include statements given to police after the accidents, any contemporaneous medical records, police reports, and accident construction experts.

 Because Pennsylvania is a comparative negligence jurisdiction, in order for an injured party to recover compensation, they cannot be more at fault for the collision than the party against whom the claim is being made.

 Punitive damages are allowed in Pennsylvania head-on collision cases where the party that is at fault acted in a manner that is considered outrageous, malicious, willful, oppressive, or in reckless disregard for the safety of others.
 Intoxication, distraction, and extreme fatigue could be grounds for punitive damages in a head-on collision case.